Aksyah Nasrah

 Aksyah bin Nasrah is a Malaysian politician who served as State Deputy Chairman of the Malaysian United Indigenous Party of Sabah from December 2022 to his resignation from the party in December 2024.
 He was a member of the Malaysian United Indigenous Party of Sabah (BERSATU Sabah), a component party of Perikatan Nasional (PN) coalitions.

 Political career

 In 2012, he was stated that he has quit as UMNO Youth Chief in Sabah a long time ago as he appointed as Deputy Director of the Operations of Sabah Election Commission (EC).
-In 2018, MP for Kinabatangan, Bung Moktar's son Mohd Kurniawan Naim Moktar suceed him as Kinabatangan UMNO Youth Chief, as Aksyah Nasrah exceeded the age limit for Umno Youth members.
+In 2018, MP for Kinabatangan, Bung Moktar's son Mohd Kurniawan Naim Moktar succeed him as Kinabatangan UMNO Youth Chief, as Aksyah Nasrah exceeded the age limit for Umno Youth members.
 Aksyah Nasrah announced quit BERSATU Sabah in 2024, citing personal reasons.
 He also pledged his support to Hajiji Noor's GRS coalitions.